FAQ

 Q: Yarn Install Failure due to Missing Python 'distutils' Module in Python 3.12

-due to the absence of the 'distutils' module in Python 3.12, follow these steps to resolve the issue:
+A: If you're encountering a failure during yarn install due to the absence of the 'distutils' module in Python 3.12, follow these steps to resolve the issue:

 Run Our Fix Script: